Salvo-Dippolito/Research-Track-1/README.md

 until a keyboard interrupt is issued from the terminal.

 All of the robot's sensor readings and consequent decisions get printed in a log file that gets named with the date and time of when the program was started.
-Only key decisions are printed on the terminal.
+Only key decisions and the current heading the robot has to avoid are printed on the terminal.

 ### Pseudo-code for the solution that has been implemented ###